Frequently Asked Questions

 When is my Telephone payment due?

 Invoices are dated the 7th of each month.
 Payment is due upon receipt of the invoice.
-Bills are past due if not paid by 8:00 a.m. on the 25th of each month.
+Bills are past due if not paid in full before the 25th of each month.
 Delinquent notices are processed and mailed on the 25th and late fees are added to those services.
 Delinquent notices provide the date payment must be received before services will be suspended for non-payment.

 What should I do if I have telephone trouble?